- What are the main dispute resolution methods used to resolve large commercial disputes?

 If a bilateral agreement has been concluded between Turkey and the foreign country, the terms of the agreement will be applicable.
 If there is no such agreement and the foreign country has not adopted the above Conventions, the Turkish courts will consider if there is reciprocity between the two states.
 If reciprocity is established, the procedure for taking evidence is governed by the international legal assistance rules.

-- What are the procedures to enforce a foreign judgment in your jurisdiction?
+- How are foreign judgments enforced in your jurisdiction?

 The following requirements must be met to enforce a foreign judgment in the local courts:

 - There must be a contractual or de facto reciprocity on enforcement of foreign judgments between Turkey and the country where the foreign judgment was rendered.